-The MATTIE Arts Center, an arts learning center, is dedicated to creating a venue where artists can grow artistically in their craft, communicate creatively with one another, and be inspired by nature.
+The MATTIE Arts & Visitors Center, is an arts learning center, is dedicated to creating a venue where artists can grow artistically in their craft, communicate creatively with one another, and be inspired by nature.
 It officially opened on the first floor of Hyde County's Historic Courthouse on October 13, 2012 when the first art class was held.

 MATTIE Arts is the program of The Friends of Hyde County's Historic Courthouse, a non-profit 501 (c) (3) organization